 Helen has been a member of Nottingham Law School since 2007.
-She is currently the editor of the peer-reviewed, Nottingham Law Journal and a founding member of the research group, the Centre for Conflict, Rights and Justice.
+She is currently PG research tutor for the law school, responsible for supporting PhD candidates in their research journey.
+Helen is also a founding member of the research group, the Centre for Rights and Justice.
 In 2013 she was awarded fellowship of the Higher Education Academy.

 Helen's research interests centre on two particular aspects relating to international human rights; namely the right to seek asylum (in particular the effect of European asylum legislation) and the specific difficulties faced by the Roma in accessing rights protection.
 The latter was the subject of her PhD at the University of Leicester (which she completed in 2000).

 Prior to working at Nottingham Law School Helen taught Public Law, Human Rights and EU law at the University of Lincoln and London Metropolitan University.
 She has also worked part-time at the University of Leicester, Middlesex University and SOAS, University of London.

 Helen is interested in the impact of the hostile environment and current issues in refugee protection, including off-shore processing and climate induced migration.

 Her research interests are European asylum policy, refugee protection, and minority rights with particular emphasis on the rights of the Roma, Gypsies and travelling people.
 Helen is interested in critical legal studies and socio-legal methodologies.

 Helen is a trustee for the Nottingham and Nottinghamshire Refugee Forum.

 - minority and cultural rights of migrants in Research Handbook on Migration and International Law (ed.
 Prof. Vincent Chetail) Edward Elgar